Ethan147/court/README_TODO.md

 - [x] dbmate output suppression, make test account for number of migrations
 - [x] unit test coverage report (start this early, maybe as part of pre-commit)
 - [x] start setting up flask
+- [x] basic db operations with flask & psycopg2
+- [x] move to an application factory with flask